Hey, Urban Geeks, Planners, Civic Hackers, and Community Organizers! Get ready for…

 An unconference exploring urban planning, technology, and social change.

 Unconferences work best with a diversity of attendees.
-We're working hard to invite a crowd that reflects the variety of people working on urban issues.
-Please help us spread the word among your smartest planning and technology friends.
+We work hard to invite a crowd that reflects the variety of people working on urban issues.
+Past attendees have been a mix of planners, entrepreneurs, students, researchers, and activists.

 We're using #plancamp on Twitter for event news and updates.